malikanak/hello-world/README.md

+# hello-world
+good morning
-# hello-world  How are you !
+how are you
+what a nice day